Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 <span id="linka946a953_def2_41cf_850a_74fb7899fe11" class="anchor"></span>Table
 '[Metadata Update
 Identifier](#linka946a953_def2_41cf_850a_74fb7899fe11)' lists the
-metadata update identifier supported by the OPTIGA™.
-The identifier could be combined by ORing them (e.g. 0x11 =\> LcsO = cr & flush object with zero).
+metadata update identifier supported by the OPTIGA™ Trust M. The identifier could be combined by ORing them (e.g. 0x11 =\> LcsO = cr & flush object with zero).
 However, the bits in the upper nibble are not allowed being combined.
 In case of protected metadata update the new LcsO gets